The Pendragon Cycle

-The Pendragon Cycle is a series of historical fantasy books written by Stephen R. Lawhead that was inspired by Arthurian legend.
-The cycle was originally planned as a four-book series, but the original publisher opted to stop after the first three books, resulting in an abrupt ending to Arthur and the existence of many unfinished stories and plotlines; the first three books were thus originally called "The Pendragon Trilogy".
-Lawhead moved to a new publisher a few years later, and it was decided to expand on the trilogy by finishing the series, with two additional books planned.
-These books, Pendragon and Grail, are set in between earlier published portions covered in Arthur.
-Lawhead later wrote a final book, Avalon, which takes place in the same world, centuries after the original books.
-The film and television rights to the books were purchased by DailyWire+ in November 2022 and adapted into a television series The Pendragon Cycle: Rise of the Merlin premiering January 2026.
-A seventh book, Aurelia, was published in January of 2025.
+The Pendragon Cycle is a seven-book historical fantasy series by Stephen R. Lawhead based on the Arthurian legends.
+The five-book main series reimagines the legends in a historical setting spanning the fourth through sixth centuries, combining legendary material with historical figures and places.
+Lawhead draws on sources including the Mabinogion, Geoffrey of Monmouth's History of the Kings of Britain, and writings by Taliesin, Gildas, and Nennius.

+The series began with Taliesin (1987), Merlin (1988), and Arthur (1989), originally published as The Pendragon Trilogy.
+Lawhead later expanded it with Pendragon (1994) and Grail (1997), whose events occur within the chronology of Arthur.
+Avalon (1999) is a sequel set centuries later, while Aurelia (2025) is a prequel.

+In November 2022, The Daily Wire announced a television adaptation for DailyWire+.
+The resulting seven-episode series, The Pendragon Cycle: Rise of the Merlin, premiered in January 2026.

 Overview

-The series is a work of fiction that takes place in the fourth, fifth and sixth centuries and attempts to present the Arthurian legends in a historical setting while presenting the story with a reality the reader can connect with.
+The series is a work of fiction that takes place in the fourth, fifth, and sixth centuries and attempts to present the Arthurian legends in a historical setting while presenting the story with a reality the reader can connect with.
 Lawhead bases his stories on the Mabinogion, the History of the Kings of Britain and other works of Geoffrey of Monmouth, the writings of Taliesin, Gildas, and Nennius, and several other legends that he interweaves into the Arthurian legend.

 The books, with the exception of Taliesin and Avalon, are narrated in the first-person, and, except for Pendragon, Grail, and Avalon, are each split into three sections (Pendragon has four, Grail one, and Avalon five).
 Merlin and Pendragon are narrated by Myrddin (Merlin).
 The first third of Arthur is narrated by Pelleas, the second by Bedwyr (Bedivere), and the third by Aneirin/Gildas.
 Grail is mostly narrated by Gwalchavad (Galahad), with a short narration by Morgian (Morgan le Fay) at the beginning of most chapters.
 Taliesin follows Taliesin and Charis (the Lady of the Lake), alternating in each chapter; Avalon mostly follows James Stuart (the reborn Arthur), Merlin, and the fictional Prime Minister Thomas Waring.